 You’ll need to get a document (called an attestation de non-poursuite) from the government stating that you are not in default on any debts here, regardless of how long you’ve been in Geneva.
-You can obtain it from the canton in person for a cost of CHF 17 (bring cash as they don’t take credit cards).
-It appears as though you can now order it online and then print it out, though I don’t know much about this process or whether all regies are willing to accept it.
+You can obtain it from the canton for a cost of CHF 17.

 Another feature of Swiss apartments is that you’ll need to open up a savings account with your bank that you’ll use to store your rent deposit, which is typically three months’ worth.
 You’ll regain access to the money once you move out.
-There are companies that will cover this for you at a cost.
+There are companies that will cover this for you at a cost with you paying an annual fee of several hundred francs.
 Learn more about the whole process.

-Once you’re ready to move in, you’ll likely meet in the apartment with the regie and the leaving tenant.
+Once you’re ready to move in, you’ll likely meet in the apartment with the regie and the leaving tenant (if applicable).
 The regie employee will go through a very detailed checklist with both of you to detail the status of the apartment.
 Chances are that employee will not speak English, so be sure to have a French translator with you if you can.

 Lastly, do know that apartment leases are typically open-ended.
 You’ll need to provide notice that you’re moving out, but you won’t need to sign a new lease from year to year.
-From what I gather, there aren’t regular rent increases, but if they do implement one, they’ll give you a head’s up.
+There aren’t regular rent increases, but if they do implement one, they’ll give you a head’s up.

 Read more here.